Talk to Local Expert

 Lobuche Peak Climbing Duration: 23 days

-A Thrilling Himalayan Adventure in Nepal Lobuche Peak, situated in the high eastern Himalayas of Nepal, is one of the country’s most majestic and popular trekking peaks.
-As a result, this challenging yet rewarding Himalayan mini expedition offers breathtaking 360-degree panoramic views of the great Himalayas from its summit.
-Renowned for its technical climbing sections, Lobuch...
+Lobuche Peak Climbing in the Everest Region Lobuche Peak (6119m), situated in the high eastern Himalayas of Nepal, is one of the country’s most majestic and popular trekking peaks.
+Lobuche Peak offers a challenging yet unforgettable climbing experience with sweeping 360-degree views of the grand Himalayan peaks, including Mt.
+Everest, from the summit.
+The peak is known for i...

 View Details...